Uzezi’s Tarot

 Audrey glanced from Uzezi to Marc.
 Time to change the subject.
 Besides, Uzezi’s story was getting interesting.
 She wanted to hear more.
 “So what happened?” she asked Uzezi, “did you ever get caught?”

-“The two friends that had actually walked into the FCC offices were picked up by the police,” Uzezi reflected, “but because they never found the laptop, or any proof that they’d ever had it, and because, like I said, we are all from well-connected families, they eventually let them go.
+“We were picked up by the police,” Uzezi reflected, “but because they never found the laptop, or any proof that we’d ever had it, and because, like I said, we’re all from well-connected families, we were let go.

 “But after that, things started to get out of hand.
 Some in our group began to consider violence, convinced the ends justified the means.
 I wasn’t sure I agreed with that, but they went ahead and made plans, but before they could actually carry them out, one of those periodic crackdowns by the army occurred.
-Four members of our group disappeared, as did some other good friends of mine that had nothing to do with politics, and then my father was arrested…”
+Four members of our group disappeared, as did some other good friends of mine that didn’t give a shit about politics, and then my father was arrested…”

 “Your father, he was arrested?”
 Marc looked surprised, “Uzezi, I did not know!”